DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 - [Atmos with Logic X](../lectures/week-9/atmos-logic/)
 - Start Mixing Aiguille Rouge

-> Homework: I'll be gone at a conference until next Monday.
-Finish this mix on your own and submit to D2L.
+> Homework: Finish this mix on your own and submit to D2L.
 Review this video ([Getting Started with Dolby Atmos in Logic Pro - YouTube](https://www.youtube.com/watch?v=SU459dSa_a8)) for advice on how to use the Atmos functionality of Logic X.

 ## Wednesday

+- Listen to your progress with your mixes
-- ATMI conference
+  - answer questions

-## Friday
+-  In depth listening session

-- ATMI conference
+  - Atmos Demo
+  - Lil Nas X demo
+- Implement the step sequencer

 # Week 11 (11/4)